-Preparing for the SAT is an important step for students planning to pursue higher education abroad, particularly in the United States.
-The SAT (Scholastic Assessment Test) is a standardized test used by many colleges and universities in the United States as one of the criteria in the admissions process for new students.
-In this article, we will discuss effective SAT preparation strategies to help students achieve good scores.
+Preparing for the SAT is a crucial step for students aiming to pursue higher education abroad, especially in the United States.
+The SAT (Scholastic Assessment Test) is a standardized exam used by many colleges as a key admissions criterion.
+This comprehensive guide explores effective strategies for digital SAT preparation to help students in Jakarta and beyond achieve competitive scores.

 Read also: SAT Exam: Types, Structure, and Scoring